Ne-oL/geoz/README.md

 See (https://github.com/Ne-oL/geoz) for complete documentation (under construction).

-Created By Khalid ElHaj, Radiation Lab, UAE University
+Created By Khalid ElHaj, PhD Fellow

+Geosciences Department @ UAE University

+## License information

+See the file \"LICENSE.txt\" for information on the history of this software, terms & conditions for usage, and a DISCLAIMER OF ALL WARRANTIES.